 Observe the condition of icebergs in the years, drawing conclusions for the level of rivers, sea, and lakes.

 Decision making to minimize the influences of all the above possible changes.

 Moreover, remote sensing for water resource mapping is nowadays much more convenient and cost-effective.
 The images and maps of the earth we take from the satellites can be used for various applications through them and we can export any data.
 This means fewer measurements with conventional methods and consequently less effort, time and cost.

 The best answer to this question is both.
-GIS complements the disadvantages of remote sensing and backward.
+GIS complements the disadvantages of remote sensing and backwards.
 As a result, we take integrated surveys and techniques not only in water resource mapping but also in other related fields and the whole environment generally.
-Their combination helps in detection, monitoring, and treatment of all kind environmental problems and the existence of trained professionals will help in further development of science.
+Their combination helps in detection, monitoring, and treatment of all kind environmental problems and the existence of trained professionals will help in the further development of science.

 With years of experience in the field of GIS, Remote Sensing, and environmental surveys provide qualified staff drafting projects related to Water Resource Mapping with the best results.
 For more information, you can call us at +49-30-20679130.